Oganesson

 Oganesson is a synthetic chemical element; it has symbol Og and atomic number 118.
 It was first synthesized in 2002 at the Joint Institute for Nuclear Research (JINR) in Dubna, near Moscow, Russia, by a joint team of Russian and American scientists.
 In December 2015, it was recognized as one of four new elements by the Joint Working Party of the international scientific bodies IUPAC and IUPAP.
 It was formally named on 28 November 2016.
 The name honors the nuclear physicist Yuri Oganessian, who played a leading role in the discovery of the heaviest elements in the periodic table.

 Oganesson has the highest atomic number and highest atomic mass of all known elements.
 On the periodic table of the elements it is a p-block element, a member of group 18, and the last member of period 7.
-Its only known isotope, oganesson-294, is highly radioactive, with a half-life of 0.7 ms and, as of 2025, only five atoms have been successfully produced.
-This has so far prevented any experimental studies of its chemistry.
+Its only known isotope, oganesson-294, is highly radioactive, with a half-life of 0.7 ms. This half-life is too short for chemical studies.
 Because of relativistic effects, theoretical studies predict that it would be a solid at room temperature, and significantly reactive, unlike the other members of group 18 (the noble gases).